Science Debate 2008

-Science Debate 2008 has received media attention from hundreds of outlets in the United States and around the world, including MSNBC, Science Friday, Wired.com, Earth & Sky, as well as the editors of Scientific American and Science.
+Science Debate 2008 has received media attention from MSNBC, Science Friday, Wired.com, Earth & Sky, as well as the editors of Scientific American and Science.
 An editorial in Nature cautioned that "the proposed debate can be seen as an attempt by various élite institutions to grab the microphone and set the agenda from the top down" and Nature columnist David Goldston stated that "there is no reason to assume that a presidential debate on science matters would be instructive for the public or helpful to scientists."